Jump to:

 What is the best cheesecake in Hokkaido?
 When you ask a question like this, most Japanese will answer LeTAO Double Fromage.
 As its name indicates, this Hokkaido cheesecake has two different layers of rare cheese and baked cheese.
 It is difficult to resist this combo of rich Hokkaido dairy cream, slightly sour Australian cream cheese, and delicate Italian mascarpone cheese.

-Hokkaido Kaitaku Okaki - Rice Cracker
+North Colors Additive-Free Hokkaido Okaki - Corn Rice Crackers

 Sapporo Okaki Oh!
 Yakitokibi - Corn Snack